bobur554396/Programming-Principles-I-2025/week2/README.md

-# Lecture 2: Variables, Data Types, and Loops
+# Lecture 2: Variables, Data Types and Loops

 ## 1. Variables and Data Types